-Within our concrete jungles resilient plants find distinctive cracks in walls and paths to thrive, inhabiting our most neglected spaces.
+Within our concrete jungles, defiant plants find distinctive cracks in walls and paths to thrive, inhabiting our most neglected spaces.
 They play a valuable role in the urban ecosystem creating diverse habitats that can result in a richer flora than a comparable area in the countryside.
 These rebel plants rank very highly for the quantity of their nectar and pollen, often much higher than a variety of garden plants and provide important winter food sources for native insects.
 Below the cracks, in the root systems, further tiny microhabitats provide a food source for birds and hedgehogs.
 Wild Things unearths this overlooked urban ecology and questions societal perceptions of weeds and the stigmas that surround them.
-Reframing this beneficial amenity can offer a fresh perspective on how cities perform and encourages debate about the value of wild urban plants.
+Reframing this beneficial flora can offer a fresh perspective on how cities perform and encourage debate on the value of wild urban plants.